Datasilk/Kandu/README.md

 2. Run command ```npm install```
 3. Run command ```gulp default```
 4. In Visual Studio, build then publish the SQL project to SQL Server 2016 (or greater), to a database named `Kandu`
-5. Open `config.json` and make sure the database connection string for property `SqlServerTrusted` points to your database.
+5. Open `config.json` and make sure the database connection string for property `SqlServerTrusted` points to your database.\
+6. Disable Hot Reload in Visual Studio by clicking the arrow next to the Kandu play button in the top toolbar, then choosing "Kandu Debug Properties", then uncheck the box "Apply code changes to the running application".
+	* If Hot Reload is enabled, the page requests will return a response status 200 with an error of "Incomplete Chunked Encoding", which is an HTTP/2 error caused by Hot Reload
 6. Click Play in Visual Studio 2017

 That's it!
 Enjoy true freedom & security with your private copy of Kandu.